SeiZen-Epilepsy/SeiZen-RAG/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+MIT License is a permissive license that allows for reuse with minimal restrictions.
+It permits commercial use, modification, distribution, and private use while providing only the conditions that the license and copyright notice must be included with the software.